Top 3 Wasp Nest Removal Tips

 You’ll want a planned escape route for safe wasp removal

 Wasps tend to build their nests in hard to reach areas, often in places like eaves, in trees, under siding, and sometimes even underground.
 With their nests being hard to get at, it often means getting in close to remove wasp nests.

 If you are attempting a wasp nest removal on your own, you’ll definitely want to have an escape route mapped out before attempting to remove the wasp nest.
-Sometimes, thinking through the route will stop you from doing things such as taking a swing at an active nest while you are perched on the pitched roof of your house.
+Sometimes, thinking through the route helps avoid bad decisions such as swinging at an active nest while perched on a pitched roof.
 What feels secure and safe to you now will likely change when angry yellow jackets decide to take revenge on anything near their wrecked home.

 Wasps will become very aggressive in protecting their nests and will sting you.
 Not only that, but wasps also often work in swarms and will sting and attack in large groups.
 This increases the danger level of attempting to remove wasp nests on your own.

 Having a designated game plan in advance of where you will run or escape from the wasps should be in place before attempting removal of a wasp nest.

 Wear protective gear before attempting a wasp nest removal

 As we discussed, wasp attacks are no joke; they can be aggressive and attack in large numbers, and in some cases even be deadly.
 You’ll want to wear as much protective gear as possible before attempting to remove a wasp nest.